Crypto-TII/TLS1.3/cpp/README.md

 	./client -p 42 localhost

 An important setting in *tls1_3.h* is CRYPTO\_SETTING.
 For the above tests is is assumed that this is set to the default TYPICAL, which allows interaction with standard websites.
-However it may also be set to TINY\_ECC, EDDSA, POST\_QUANTUM and HYBRID.
-This setting
+However it may also be set to TINY\_ECC and POST\_QUANTUM.
+The TINY\_ECC setting assumes that all certificate signatures are small ECDSA elliptic curve signatures, useful for small devices.
+The POST\_QUANTUM setting allows post-quantum and hybrid signatures and key exchange.
+These alternate settings (supported mainly for interaction with our own rust server) impact code size and memory resource allocation.
-(supported for interaction with our own rust server) impacts code size and memory resource allocation.
-It also controls the type of the self-signed certificate provided by the client if it is asked to authenticate.
-Remember that any changes like this which impact the
-SAL requires a fresh build.
+Remember that any changes like this which impact the SAL requires a fresh build.

-Note that the HYBRID setting now works using X25519+MLKEM768 for key exchange with an OpenSSL server, and some online servers like www.cloudfare.com
+Note that the POST\_QUANTUM setting now works using X25519+MLKEM768 for key exchange with an OpenSSL server, and many online servers (like www.cloudfare.com)

 The client preference for key exchange algorithms, and their preferred ordering, is set in the sal (*tls_sal.cpp*).
 The chosen
 CRYPTO\_SETTING impacts on this ordering.
-With the default setting the X25519 elliptic curve is preferred.
+With the default TYPICAL setting the X25519 elliptic curve method is preferred.

 To test our IBE version of TLS, simply run the TiigerTLS rust server (not openssl!), and then

 	./client -i localhost

+If set to POST\_QUANTUM a hybrid (elliptic curve/lattices) method is used.